24 Christmas Creatures & Monsters to Look Out for in December

 17. The Ghost of Christmas Present

 This jolly giant is also from Dickens’ classic novel.
-He’s believed to resemble Santa and wears a fur-lined green robe and holding a large torch.
+He’s believed to resemble Santa and wears a fur-lined green robe and holds a large torch.
 If you’re lucky enough to meet him this year, he’ll no doubt show you scenes of festivity around your neighbourhood.
-The best thing about the Ghost of Christmas Present is he understands that this time of year is not about how much you have, but what you make of it.
+The best thing about the Ghost of Christmas Present is he understands that this time of year is not about how much you have but what you make of it.

 18. The Ghost of Christmas Yet-To-Come

-The most fearsome character in Dickens’s novel, this Christmas creature resembles the Grim Reaper with his spooky hooded cloak.
-If you see him, run the other way, as he’s known to point his creepy hand to the future leaving you unable to appreciate all the festive joy that’s happening at this glorious time of year.
+The most fearsome character in Dickens’s novel, this Christmas creature, resembles the Grim Reaper with his spooky hooded cloak.
+If you see him, run the other way, as he’s known to point his creepy hand to the future, leaving you unable to appreciate all the festive joy that’s happening at this glorious time of year.

 19. Mari Llwyd

 This evil Welsh Christmas creature appears in the form of a zombie horse every December.
 She rises from the dead to remind the living of their mortality.
-Her and her not-so-merry band will hang around outside your house until you run out of ways to keep them out.
+She and her not-so-merry band will hang around outside your house until you run out of ways to keep them out.
 Then, you’ll have to supply the food and drink all night long to this spookiest of ensembles.

 20. The Whos